We occasionally recommend products we love and might be paid a share of the sale.

-The closer you get to the hole, the thinner your stance should be; therefore, your feet should be narrower than your shoulders.
+The closer you get to the hole, the narrower your stance should be; therefore, your feet should be narrower than your shoulders.

-The base of any pose will always be your stance.
+The base of any swing will always be your stance.
 Begin by setting your feet and bending your knees a bit to rest your weight on them.

 Then, start swinging your club at your hips until it touches the ground, holding it at the front.
 When backswinging, ensure that your spine is diagonal to the ground.
 This will allow you to get a full shoulder and turn your hips.

 Tilt your body slightly away from the target line so that you feel as though you’re leaning away from it.
 You might not get it right now, but that shouldn’t bother you.

 Due to the huge number of angles to master and coordinate accurately, it is very typical to take a while to learn.
 Practice makes perfect!

 Get A Perfect Grip

 You have only one direct connection with your club, and that goes for the ball as well.
 Many golfers begin with a neutral grip, where one places the lead hand near the top of the golf club.

 About half an inch should separate your palm from the butt of your golf club.
 Be sure that the club runs diagonally through your fingers when you grip it.
 Make sure you can also see two or more knuckles on the lead hand.